Star Fox (1993 video game): Development and release

 Miyamoto cited the X-Wings from Star Wars as inspiration for the Arwings.
 He frequently visited the Fushimi Inari-taisha shrine, about a fifteen-minute walk from the Nintendo corporate headquarters, and the Senbon Torii gates there inspired the idea of gates that the player would need to pilot the ship through.
 Miyamoto stated that he wanted the Star Fox series to star animal characters since he was not interested in making a series with conventional science fiction stories with humans, robots, monsters, and superheroes.
 He decided to use a fox as a main character since it reminded him of Fushimi Inari-taisha.
 Miyamoto explained that he had always planned to use the English word "fox" instead of the Japanese word "kitsune" (キツネ).
 Imamura used Japanese folklore as an inspiration to add a bird and a hare as two other protagonists.
 He also added a toad; the inspiration came from a staff member of Nintendo EAD who used a toad as his personal mascot.
 Imamura populated the Cornerian army with dogs and the enemy army with monkeys, and made General Pepper a dog and Andross a monkey, since there is a Japanese expression about fighting like dogs and monkeys.
 Miyamoto created several puppets and photographed them to use as artwork for the cover of the Star Fox game; Miyamoto was a fan of British puppet dramas, such as Thunderbirds, so he wanted the game cover to feature puppets.
+Shirogumi created large-scale puppets for a promotional video for the game, which were destroyed after the video was completed.
 The game was released under the title Starwing in Europe due to the similarity of the title Star Fox to the name of the German company StarVox.

 Programmers Dylan Cuthbert and Giles Goddard recalled how when they moved to Kyoto to work in the Nintendo office, they were put in a room remotely located from the rest of Nintendo.
 As they were not full-time Nintendo employees, Nintendo did not want them to have access to confidential and secret projects they were working on at the time.
 They also discussed how Miyamoto would come visit them frequently, providing advice and feedback in between puffs of a cigarette, as Miyamoto was a notorious chain smoker at the time.

 The game debuted at the Consumer Electronics Show (CES) held at Las Vegas in January 1993.